simonmichael/hledger/hledger/hledger.m4.md

 ## Box-drawing

-In terminal output, you can enable unicode box-drawing characters to render prettier tables:

-- if the `--pretty` option is given a value of `yes` or `always` (or `no` or `never`), unicode characters will (or will not) be used;
-- otherwise, unicode characters will not be used.
+In terminal output, by default or with `--pretty=no`, only ascii characters are used for drawing table borders.

+With `--pretty` or `--pretty=yes`, unicode box-drawing characters are used instead.
+Also, tables will have outer borders and inter-column borders.
+To minimise the risk of display problems for new users, we don't enable this by default.

 ## Paging